crenshaw-dev/argo-cd/docs/user-guide/kustomize.md

 ## Patches
 Patches are a way to kustomize resources using inline configurations in ArgoCD applications.
 This allows for kustomizing without  kustomization file.  `patches`  follow the same logic as the corresponding Kustomization.
 Any patches that target existing Kustomization file will be merged.

-The following Kustomization manifest can be used as example.
+The following Kustomization can be done similarly in an ArgoCD application.
 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization